tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

   <saml:Issuer xmlns:saml="urn:oasis:names:tc:SAML:2.0:assertion">https://testsp.safire.ac.za/Shibboleth.sso/Metadata</saml:Issuer>
   <samlp:NameIDPolicy AllowCreate="1" /></samlp:AuthnRequest>
 ```
-Arguably the most important thing to note in the above message is the `IssueInstant` (see [time](#time)).
+Arguably the most important thing to note in the above message is the `IssueInstant` (see [time]({{< ref "#8-time" >}})).

+The `ID` uniquely identifies this message, and is used like an email Message-Id to link transactions together.
 The `saml:Issuer` tells you who sent the request, and the `Destination` tells you where it is going.
 The `AssertionConsumerServiceURL` tells the IdP where the SP would like the response to go (whether it honours that depends on its configuration).

 A SAML response is typically more complicated (and therefore longer), because it contains both assertions about the subject and a cryptographic signature.
 A stripped down version looks like this:
 ```xml